Major Exploration Resources

 Helpful Steps in Major Exploration:

-- Take the Focus under Career Assessments at University Career Services to identify majors of interest.
+- Take the Focus under Career Assessments at University Career Center to identify majors of interest.

 - Complete Discovery! with the University Advising Center.

 - Explore careers at www.onetcenter.org and explore college offerings.

 - Speak with individuals who are knowledgeable about the field in which you are interested.

 - Follow your passion after you explore all the options.

 - Ask questions − many of them.

 Majors are the primary undergraduate fields of study.

 Minors are fields studied in addition to the major.

 Concentrations (or Specialization or Track) is a structured plan of study within a major.